 Not only is asbestos found in the drywall or paneling, but even in the compounds that join the walls together.
 These compounds were actually purchasable back in the 40s to 80s and were used to fuse different drywall panels.

-Keep in mind that these compounds are also known to fill the air with dust.
+Keep in mind that asbestos in your home is also known to fill the air with dust.
 If you were to access your drywall, you might actually find some dust left because of these compounds.